Skip to main content

 Smart youth work: youth work in the digital world

 The use of new digital technologies leads to many discussions and a revival in the use of socio-educational facilitation by associations and institutions involved in youth work.
 Their interest in digital “youth work” is reflected in their creation of digital tools for young people and professionals, their creation of centres and facilities, and their production of a number of resources (booklets, articles, information sheets, etc.) on the use of digital technology in facilitation.
-It is difficult to identify all the initiatives submitted by associations and non-formal education movements and by local and regional authorities, since there are so many of them.
+It is difficult to identify all the initiatives submitted by associations and non-formal education movements and by local and regional authorities.

 For further information, see 6.8 Media education and the correct use of new media.